GovTechSG/adex-ug/User Guide/Projects.md

 **Step 1:**	Click **Create project** button, click **New project**.
 The projects page is displayed.

-**Note:** *For your first project, you will see this page as shown below.*
+**Note:** *For users first project, user will see this page as shown below.*

 ![Image not Available](/assets/Fig33.png)

 **Step 2:**	Enter the following information:

   - Project name
-  - Team - Once you select a team, you can choose the type of project
+  - Team - Once user selects a team, user can choose the type of project
   - Project type - Publish, Subscribe
   - Project duration
   - Description